SmithWillSuffice/ohanga-pai/content/blog/6_cashless.md

 If we take note of point-2, then it becomes easy to see how to avoid a war on cash.
 Make cash some form protected easily by our democracy.
 This is not hard.

-### Point 4 --- srveillance state as bad as oligarchy bankers
+### Point 4 --- surveillance state as bad as oligarchy bankers

 The way to secure digital cash is with open source software, but I would agitate vociferously for free-libre software for this putative future public payments system.
-People have to not only own it, they need to feel they collectively own it.
+People have to not only collectively own it, they need to feel they own it.

 This means to the point of allowing anyone to submit software patches.
 (Submitting a patch does not mean it gets accepted.)